folpradek/Spherical-HF-ERPA/README.md

 Sample script main_run.jl provides basic solver calls.
 You should localize your calculation scripts above "Source".
 Output files are always saved under "IO/"

+_Pdf file with more detailed instructions to run the solver will be included ..._

 [1] Julia language: https://julialang.org/

 [2] _NuHamil_ code: https://github.com/Takayuki-Miyagi/NuHamil-public